tdwg/website/conferences/2026/tshirt/index.md

 ![image1](https://static.tdwg.org/conferences/2026/images/tshirt/t-shirt-image1.png)

-Or your confirmation email, scroll down to the **Online order details** section, at the end you will find  a button (see image below) that says "Add to your order".
+On your confirmation email, scroll down to the **Online order details** section, at the end of it you will find  a button (see image below) that says "Add to your order".
 Clicking that will take you to your order history and the add-on screen.

 {:.border .border-secondary}
 ![image2](https://static.tdwg.org/conferences/2026/images/tshirt/t-shirt-image2.6.png)